evanthegrayt/vim-update-plugins/README.md

 Also, I'm aware that (better) plugins like this exist; it was more of a learning experience for me.

-This plugin is compatible with `Vim80`, and it's "new" `packages` directory structure (`~/.vim/pack/*/start/*/`), but still supports the old "standard" `bundle` directory structure (`~/.vim/bundle/`).
+This plugin is compatible with `Vim80`, and its "new" `packages` directory structure (`~/.vim/pack/*/start/*/`), but still supports the old "standard" `bundle` directory structure (`~/.vim/bundle/`).